Najee Goode: Early life

 He then attended West Virginia University (WVU) where he majored in industrial engineering.
 While at West Virginia, in 2011, he tied for fourth on the single season list for tackles-for-loss with 15.

 Professional career

 Tampa Bay Buccaneers

-After being drafted by the Buccaneers, Goode took part in the Buccaneers rookie mini-camp.
-On May 14, 2012, Buccaneers.com announced Goode had signed a four-year deal to become an official member of the Tampa Bay Buccaneers NFL roster, the same day as college roommate, and Tampa Bay Buccaneers teammate Keith Tandy signed his rookie deal.
+After being selected by the Tampa Bay Buccaneers, Goode took part in their rookie mini-camp.
+On May 14, 2012, Buccaneers.com announced Goode had signed a four-year deal to become an official member of their NFL roster, the same day as college roommate, and Buccaneers teammate Keith Tandy signed his rookie deal.

 He was released on September 1, 2013, when the Buccaneers trimmed their roster to 53 players.

 Philadelphia Eagles

 Goode was signed to the Philadelphia Eagles on September 2, 2013.
 On September 9, 2014, he was placed on injured reserve after injuring his pectoral muscle in the season opening win against the Jacksonville Jaguars.

 Goode was released by the Eagles on September 5, 2015 for final roster cuts.
 He was re-signed on September 22.
 On December 6, 2015, Goode scored his first career touchdown on a blocked punt by Chris Maragos.
 The Eagles won over the New England Patriots, 35–28.
 In February 2016 he re-signed with the Eagles.
 On September 3, 2016, Goode was released by the Eagles during final cuts.
 On September 10, 2016, he was re-signed by the Eagles.

 On March 8, 2017, Goode signed a one-year contract extension with the Eagles.
 Goode finished the 2017 season with 22 tackles and won Super Bowl LII when the Eagles defeated the New England Patriots 41–33.
 He had two tackles in the game.